 Click this link to download/play recording in MP3 format.

-Cash hog bids are expected to be steady to lower.
-Cash prices are lower on the National and unreported on the Iowa Minnesota morning reports.
-The cutout value is lower at midday.
+Cash hog bids are expected to remain under pressure, with bids ranging from steady to lower.
+Prices are lower on the National and unreported on the Iowa Minnesota morning reports.
+The cut out value is lower at midday.

-For Friday, August 26, the Western Hog Exchange OlyWest price is $1.481/kg dressed and the OlyWest plus price is $1.491/kg dressed.
-The OlyWest weekly price is $1.491/kg dressed and the OlyWest plus weekly price is $1.501/kg dressed.
-This is Kerrie Simpson reporting from the Western Hog Exchange.
+For Monday, September 26, the Western Hog Exchange OlyWest price is $1.240/kg dressed and the OlyWest plus price is $1.250/kg dressed.
+This is Pat Matthezing reporting from the Western Hog Exchange.

 It is the transporter’s responsibility to protect pigs during all weather conditions.